-Compare Our Majors
+Compare Majors

 The School of Computing offers four majors: data science, computer science, computer engineering, and software engineering.
 Students can expect to take many of the same courses and learn valuable computing skills in each major, but courses and requirements will vary among the four.